marcornett/100-days-of-code/log.md

 **Today's Progress**: Continuing with Ruby on Rails today.
 Learning about string methods and string interpolation.

 **Thoughts:** So far so good.
 Will try to dive in deep quicker.

+### Day 20: November 28, 2020

+**Today's Progress**: Working on an Amazon clone.
+This project is from a tutorial that I've been watching.
+So far, currently on the checkout page and will get into credit card payments.

+**Thoughts:** Working late tonight.
+Mostly just tired from coaching with students.
+Glad I remembered this project to have something to diversify my learning.